Abstracts Guidelines : IANCON 2026

 2. Best Research Paper in Epilepsy

-3. Neurologists’ Association of Tiruchirappally Annual Award for Laboratory Research in Neuroscience (If not an IAN member, please send your papers for this award to iansecretary@gmail.com by EMAIL)
+3. Neurologists’ Association of Tiruchirappally Annual Award for Laboratory Research in Neuroscience

-4. IAN - G.Arjundas – K. Jagannathan Award for Stroke
+4. IAN - G. Arjundas – K. Jagannathan Award for Stroke

-5. IAN - C.U.Velmurugendran – U Meenakshisundaram Award for Movement Disorders
+5. IAN - C.U.
+Velmurugendran – U. Meenakshisundaram Award for Movement Disorders

-6. IAN - A V Srinivasan – Deepak Arjundas Award for Neurogenetics
+6. IAN – A. V. Srinivasan – Deepak Arjundas Award for Neurogenetics

-7. Dr Surath Mohandas award in Autoimmune Disorders
+7. Dr. Surath Mohandas Award in Autoimmune Disorders

-8. Prof M Gourie-Devi Award for the best paper in Neuromuscular Disorders
+8. Prof. M. Gourie-Devi Award for the Best Paper in Neuromuscular Disorders

 Guidelines

-1. All abstracts for IANCON 2023 should be submitted only through the IAN website https://www.ianindia.org/abstract/abstract_login_register.php
+1. All abstracts for IANCON 2026 should be submitted only through the IAN website https://www.ianindia.org/abstract/abstract_login_register.php

 2. No submissions by email OR physical submission will be considered.